Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Introduction

 \subsection{Sense of Agency}

-The sense of agency, defined as the "feeling of control over actions and their consequences" \cite[p.1]{moore2016sense}, is often used and treated as a concept synonymous with or highly entangled with autonomy, especially in HCI \cite{bennett2023}.
-Autonomy and agency are even described as "twin concepts," highlighted by a shared focus on aspects of self-causality, perception of control, identity, and material independence \cite{cummins2014agency, bennett2023}.
-Both are valued as intrinsically good and contribute to physical and mental well-being \cite{bennett2023, moore2016sense}.
-While the concept of the need for autonomy is grounded in motivational psychology, the sense of agency is often approached from a neuroscientific perspective.
-Wegner and Wheatley established the Model of Conscious Will, which explains how unconscious causes of our thoughts and actions lead to the actual thoughts and actions we exhibit \cite{wegner1999apparent}.
-While our sense of agency arises from our consciously experienced thoughts and the subsequently performed actions, the real causes of these actions are not our thoughts but the unconscious triggers that occur before we actively think about the intended actions \cite{moore2016sense}.
+The sense of agency, defined as the "feeling of control over actions and their consequences" \cite[p.1]{moore2016sense}, is often treated as synonymous with, or closely intertwined with, human autonomy, particularly in HCI \cite{bennett2023}.
+Bennett et al. describe sense of agency and human autonomy in HCI as umbrella concepts: broad constructs that encompass a variety of theoretical perspectives and understandings, which may be related \cite{bennett2023}.
+They identify a shared focus on self-causality, perception of control, identity, and material independence \cite{cummins2014agency, bennett2023}.
+Additionally, both are regarded as intrinsically good and as contributing to physical and mental well-being \cite{bennett2023, moore2016sense}.

+While human autonomy as a psychological basic need is grounded in motivational psychology, the sense of agency is often approached from a neuroscientific perspective.
+Wegner and Wheatley proposed the Model of Conscious Will, which posits that unconscious causes of thought and action give rise to the thoughts and actions we experience \cite{wegner1999apparent}.
+Our sense of agency stems from consciously experienced thoughts and subsequent actions, yet the true causes of these actions are unconscious triggers that precede conscious intention \cite{moore2016sense}.

-In HCI, the sense of agency is acknowledged as an important variable in interface design \cite{moore2016sense}.
+In HCI, the sense of agency is acknowledged as an important factor in interface design \cite{moore2016sense}.
 Technology should allow users to feel agentic (i.e., in control).
-However, this conflicts with the rising automation in areas such as self-driving cars and flight assistance systems.
+However, increasing automation in domains such as self-driving cars and flight-assistance systems can challenge this goal.

-Conceptually, one could describe the sense of agency as a prerequisite for satisfying our need for autonomy: without the sense that we are the agents of our actions, it is likely that we do not perceive those actions as being in line with our values and identity \cite{antusch2021intentional}.
-This potential connection, however, remains to be proven.
-Regardless, in this work, we will apply both concepts to account for their potentially synonymous use and will try to shed light on how they are applied in HRI.
+The fact that sense of agency and human autonomy function as vague umbrella concepts is not inherently problematic \cite{bennett2023}.
+When clearly articulated, such concepts can facilitate coordination and communication across disciplines.
+However, Bennett et al. identify a lack of integrative work needed to strengthen theoretical and empirical connections and clarify how these concepts relate to one another.
+For example, it remains an open question whether sense of agency constitutes a prerequisite for satisfying human autonomy---that is, whether the sense that we are the agents of our actions is necessary for perceiving those actions as aligned with our values and identity \cite{antusch2021intentional}.